ElbeeDuck/DenGro-First-Stage-Interview-Task/README.md

-# Interview Task for Software QA Engineer
+# Interview Task for Software QA Engineer Role

 ## Overview
 This repository contains automated tests written in Playwright for an interview task for the DenGro website.